oracle-livelabs/spatial-graph/spatial/create-spatial-data-adb/create-spatial-data-adb.md

-## Task 5: Create Tornado Paths Table from GeoJSON Document
+## Task 5: Create tornado paths table from GeoJSON document

 Repeat the previous task steps to convert TORNADO\_PATHS\_GEOJSON.
 Start by getting the number of features.